Sean Rad: Rad v. IAC

 In 2018, Rad and other former executives and employees of Tinder sued Match Group and IAC for $2 billion arguing the company manipulated the valuation of Tinder and denied them billions of dollars.
 IAC and Match Group filed a motion to dismiss the case, but the appeals court upheld the trial court's decision to deny this request and a trial date was scheduled.

-In 2019, in a counter $250 million lawsuit by Match Group and IAC, Match said that Rad recorded "sensitive business conversations" between his superiors and colleagues without consent and copying proprietary company files to his personal devices while working at Tinder.
-Rad argued that his contract gave him the right to make those actions and he asked the New York Supreme Court to dismiss the lawsuit against him.
+In 2019, in a counter $250 million lawsuit by Match Group and IAC, Match said that Rad recorded "sensitive business conversations" between his superiors and colleagues without consent and copied proprietary company files to his personal devices while working at Tinder.
+Rad argued that his contract gave him the right to take those actions and he asked the New York Supreme Court to dismiss the lawsuit against him.

 In December 2021, following nearly 3 weeks in a Manhattan courtroom, Match Group announced it would pay a settlement of $441 million to Rad and other Tinder founders and executives.
-During the trial, Rad testified that Tinder was unfairly valued at $3 billion because Barry Diller allies shared "doom-and-gloom" numbers with outside investment banks, and that the app should have been worth at least $13.2 billion.
 The settlement was announced one day before Match and parent company IAC along with Tinder founders were set to give closing statements and send the case to jury deliberation.
 A media statement from both parties read: "The parties are pleased to announce that they have settled the valuation lawsuit presently on trial in New York Supreme Court and the related valuation arbitration."
 Match commented that it intends to pay the settlement using cash on hand in a filing with the Securities and Exchange Commission.

 Personal life

 In 2018, Rad married his longtime partner, Lizzie Grover, in a ceremony at their Montecito home.
-The couple currently resides in Los Angeles, California with their golden retriever, Minnie.
+The couple currently resides in Los Angeles, California with their Golden Retriever, Minnie.
 Rad and Grover-Rad are avid art collectors, and were included in Cultured Young Collectors 2020, in which their art collection was recognized as "a place for disruptors".

 Rad serves on the board of the Milken Community High School.
 In December 2021, Rad and his wife were featured in Architectural Digest, in which they provided a tour of their professionally decorated Los Angeles home.

+He was played by Ben Schnetzer in the 2025 movie Swiped.